 I liked Michael.
 He was a tall, personable young man, a good student from a good family.
 In fact, I discovered soon after they’d started dating that his mother was my optometrist, a woman I’d always liked.
 A talented musician, he played bass in the high school jazz band and cello in the youth orchestra.
 He was Monica’s first long-term, serious boyfriend.

 I shouldn’t have been surprised by the topic.
 I’m not naïve, and I don’t wear blinders all the time.
-I had wondered recently how far their physical relationship had progressed and knew that it was probably time to be having the talk with my daughter about sex and birth control.
-But if I could put the discussion off for a little while longer, well, that suited me fine.
+I had wondered recently how far their physical relationship had progressed and knew that it was probably time to be having the talk about sex and birth control.
+But I wasn’t sure when to have the talk.
+And if I could put the discussion off for a little while longer, well, that suited me fine.

 “I thought you might have said something by now about it,” Monica said.